willcupp-8451/ujs-devops/README.md

 Let's automate our previous build process using a CI tool [GitHub Actions](https://docs.github.com/en/actions).
 This should make things more repeatable, consistent, and reduce the amount of manual intervention that is required.

-1. Use `.github/workflows/java-ci.yml` as a start
-    - OR  Go to the actions tab within GitHub and make your own
+1. Go to the actions tab within GitHub and make your own
         - Select the Java with Maven starter workflow (or set one up yourself)
+        - Change the name to `.github/workflows/ci-java.yml` so that it correlates with the rest of the branches
-        - Take note of the editor (we won't go into much detail here but you can bring in new actions and refer to GitHub's [documentation](https://github.blog/2019-10-01-new-workflow-editor-for-github-actions/))
+        - Take note of the editor (we won't go into much detail here but, you can bring in new actions and refer to GitHub's [documentation](https://github.blog/2019-10-01-new-workflow-editor-for-github-actions/))
 1. Make some slight changes to make sure it's going to publish something
-    - For the build workflow.
-Need to add:
+    - For the build workflow, make sure the trigger events so that it triggers based on pushes to `1-build` branch.
+    ```
+    on:
+      push:
+        branches: [ 1-build ]
+    ```
+    - Then replace the `Build with Maven` step with the following:
     ```
       - name: Build with Maven
         run: |
           ./mvnw -B package --file pom.xml
           mkdir artifacts && cp target/*.jar artifacts

       - name: Persist Artifacts
         uses: actions/upload-artifact@v2
         with:
           name: JARtifact
           path: artifacts

     ```
     - **You may want to also consider specific versioning standards as well to keep a greater history of your artifacts similar